Jz1nn/ciencia-de-dados-e-aprendizado-de-maquina/README.md

-# Estudos referentes ao livro Ciência de Dados e Aprendizado de Máquina (Fernando Feltrin)
+# Studies related to the book Data Science and Machine Learning (Fernando Feltrin)